 How long does the business analysis of new product development take?

 This phase typically lasts 1-8 weeks.
 This timeframe allows for efficient planning and sets the foundation for a successful development journey.
-But the specific timeframe hinges on factors such as project size and complexity.
+However the specific timeframe hinges on factors such as project size and complexity.
 Furthermore, the dynamics of the development team play an essential role in shaping the duration and efficacy of this phase.